GDPR Compliance Checklist: 9 Important Steps

 What is GDPR Privacy Policy?

 A GDPR privacy policy is a document that outlines how an organization collects, uses, stores, and discloses personal data in compliance with GDPR regulations.
-The privacy policy as such, should be clear, concise, and easily accessible to individuals whose personal data is being collected.
+The privacy policy should be clear, concise, and easily accessible to individuals whose personal data is being collected.
 Some key points to consider in your GDPR privacy policy checklist include:

 • Identify the data to be collected as well as the sources.
 Maintain a clear and comprehensive data inventory to track the same.